 The first problem in pursuing my goal to ride the top trails is to know how to find them.
 To answer this question, I have sought out three existing sources for the top trails in North America.
 These lists are provided by: Trailforks, MTB Project and Singletracks.
 Each source has their own website where they will provide a list of trails, their location, their difficulty level and a brief description.

-As of December 2021, I have ridden many of these trails and have now ridden over 1,000 trails around North America.
+As of December 2022, I have ridden many of these trails and have now ridden nearly 1,300 individual trails around North America.
 However, in trying to compare and combine these three lists I have discovered that there are problems with each of these lists, as I discuss below.